 9. Verizon

-Verizon’s corporate philanthropy program maintains a strong focus on community development and digital inclusion.
-Through inclusive learning initiatives, Verizon seeks to equip children and schools with innovative technology such as virtual and augmented reality and 3D printing.
-The company has increased urgency surrounding this issue since the advent of the pandemic when many students learned from home for an extended period.
+Verizon’s corporate philanthropy program focuses on community development and digital inclusion.
+Through inclusive learning initiatives, Verizon equips children and schools with innovative software such as virtual and augmented reality and 3D printing technology.

 Verizon’s CSR program also shines when it comes to facilitating employee giving and volunteering.
 Verizon offers the following opportunities for employees: